 You can use the formula above to find the mean absolute deviation in a few easy steps.

-Find the Mean
+Step One: Calculate the Mean

 In order to use the formula above to calculate the MAD, you’ll first need to find the mean of the data.
 You can find the mean by adding each value in the set, then dividing by the size of the set.